hazelcast/hazelcast-cpp-client/Reference_Manual.md

 $ mkdir build && cd build
 $ conan install ..
 ```
-This generates the `conanbuildinfo.cmake` file to be included in your CMakelists.txt.
+This generates the `conanbuildinfo.cmake` file to be included in your CMakeLists.txt.
 Please follow the instructions at the [example page](https://docs.conan.io/en/latest/getting_started.html#an-md5-hash-calculator-using-the-poco-libraries) and build your application.

 ### 1.1.2.
 Vcpkg Users
 Hazelcast C++ client package is available for [Vcpkg](https://github.com/microsoft/vcpkg) users.
 The port name is `hazelcast-cpp-client`.